NickMcConnell/FAangband/docs/world.rst

 an additional magical ability expressed as '(+#)'.
 The higher the number, the better the magical digging ability of the tool.
 A pick or shovel also has plusses to hit and damage, and can be used as a weapon, because, in fact, it is one.
+The game will automatically pick the best digging tool you are carrying when you choose to dig.

-When a vein of quartz or magma is located, the character may wield his pick or shovel and begin digging out a section.
-When that section is removed, he can locate another section of the vein and begin the process again.
-Since granite rock is much harder to dig through, it is much faster to follow the vein exactly and dig around the granite.
+When a vein of quartz or magma is located, the character may begin digging out a section.
+When that section is removed, they can locate another section of the vein and begin the process again.
+Since granite rock is much harder to dig through, it is much faster to follow softer rock and dig around the granite.
 Eventually, it becomes easier to simply kill monsters and discover items in the dungeon to sell, than to walk around digging for treasure.
 But, early on, mineral veins can be a wonderful source of easy treasure.

 If the character has a scroll, staff, or spell of treasure location, they can immediately locate all strikes of treasure within a vein shown on the